ange007/ha-sun-allocator/README.md

 #### Technical Details of the MPPT Algorithm

-SolarVampire uses an advanced model to estimate maximum possible power at any voltage:
+SunAllocator uses an advanced model to estimate maximum possible power at any voltage:

 1. **Relative Voltage Calculation**:
    ```